AdobeDocs/commerce-operations.en/help/installation/prerequisites/file-system/configure-permissions.md

 To set permissions before you install the application:

 1. Log in to your application server.
-1. Use a file manager application provided by your shared hosting provider to verify write permissions are set on the following directories:
+1. Use a file manager application provided by your shared hosting provider to verify that write permissions are set on the following directories:

    *  `vendor` (Composer or compressed archive installation)
    *  `app/etc`